-Monstercat is one of electronic music's most influential independent record labels.
-Founded in Waterloo, Canada in 2011, Monstercat has since expanded its global footprint with offices in Los Angeles and Singapore.
+Monstercat is one of electronic music’s most influential independent record labels.
+Founded in Waterloo, Canada in 2011, Monstercat has since expanded its global footprint with offices in Vancouver, Los Angeles, and Singapore.
 Backed by passionate employees, driven artists, and the dedication of fans worldwide, Monstercat proves that independent labels have the ability to reshape and reimagine the music industry landscape.

 To build the world’s most innovative music company, leading the movement towards artist sustainability

 Championing a cadre of world-renowned artists, Monstercat exceeds 200 million global audio streams monthly.
 With six releases a week across its Uncaged, Instinct, and Silk brands, Monstercat has topped radio and streaming charts worldwide, offering a diverse range of genres across bass, dance, pop, house, chill, and electronic.